Grrom/scripts/README.md

 *note*
+- symlink the .xbindkeysrc to home
-- symlink the xbindkeysrc to home
+- symlink the .xprofile to home
 - source main.sh in .bashrc